-Yellow is the newest social media app encouraging teens to find new friends on Snapchat and Instagram by allowing them to swipe left or right to connect.
+Yellow is a social media app encouraging teens to find new friends on Instagram by allowing them to swipe left or right to connect and live stream.

 What is Yellow?